 The address you use to register your business is public.
 Anyone can look it up on your local Secretary of State’s website.
 Publicizing your home address increases your susceptibility to identity theft.
 Between 7 and 10% of the U.S. population falls victim to identity fraud each year, and sharing personal information online makes you more susceptible to attack.
 Even if your information remains safe, you may open yourself up to having an upset customer knock on your door while you’re having dinner with your family.

 You may be prohibited from operating a home-based business at your home address.
 Some homeowners’ associations, condominium or apartment associations, and municipal ordinances ban people from operating businesses out of their homes.
 The reason for these bans is generally to avoid the activity of a business (traffic, customers coming in and out, etc) in a residential area.
 Many home-based businesses don’t have any of that activity, especially if you’re providing a service that involves sitting in front of your computer at a desk.
-However, using your home address as your business address may open you up to complaints or citations.
+However, using your home address as your business address for LLC may open you up to complaints or citations.
 Make sure you know what the rules are where you live before you get started.

 The answer is simple: getting a virtual mailing address for your business protects your private information and keeps your business and personal affairs separate.